ArtisticWenny/datasci_5_statistics/README.md

 - the variable "totalpopulation" reports the number of reported individuals counted for the survey in that area

 ### Chi-Square Test
+- This chi-square test was done with the "Data_Value" variable and "totalPopulation"

 ### T-Test